 Andre Cailloux funeralSteven Ochs

 *The birth of Andre Cailloux in 1825 is celebrated on this date.
-He was a Black businessman and soldier in the Civil War.
+He was a Black businessman and soldier during the American Civil War.

 Cailloux was born a slave on a plantation owned by Joseph Duvernay near Pointe a la Hache in Plaquemines Parish, Louisiana.
 When he was 5, his Master died and he became the possession of his Master’s widow, who moved him and his parents to New Orleans.
 As a teenager, he was trained in the craft of cigar making and learned to read, possibly at the factory, where it was common to have a storyteller who read to workers as they rolled cigars.

 At 21, Cailloux was emancipated and married Felicie Coulon, also recently freed.
 He adopted Felicie’s son and together, the couple had four more children.
 He educated his two sons at a school run by local black intellectuals.
 In 1852, Cailloux bought a piece of property for $200 at Prieur and Perdido streets.
 A few years later, he bought a Creole cottage uptown on Baronne Street for $400.
 By 1860, he also owned a shop in Faubourg Marigny.

 That same year which was during the antebellum era in New Orleans, Cailloux joined the Friends of Order, which elected him secretary.
 Although there are no pictures of Cailloux and he left no letters or journals, he does appear in the writings of others.
 By all accounts, he was trusted and well-liked, a good-looking man who participated actively in the social life of the Black Creole community and cut a handsome figure in his uniform.
 A boxer and horseman, he was known for his manners and his character.
 He took pride in calling himself "the blackest man in New Orleans."